 When the electric utility uses end-use determinants, the electric utility shall demonstrate that appliance saturation, efficiency trends, technology adoption, electrification, and customer behavior are explicitly represented in the model.

-The electric utility may employ a non-econometric approach, such as engineering-based models, machine learning models, or other statistical methods, provided that the approach is clearly distinguished from econometric methodologies.
+(C) The electric utility may employ a non-econometric approach, such as engineering-based models, machine learning models, or other statistical methods, provided that the approach is clearly distinguished from econometric methodologies.

-The electric utility shall capture key load drivers, including economic conditions, weather, technology adoption, and policy impacts.
+(D) The electric utility shall capture key load drivers, including economic conditions, weather, technology adoption, and policy impacts.

 If the electric utility employs an alternative approach, the electric utility shall:

-Describe and document the model structure, functional form and data inputs;
+Describe the model structure and functional form and provide the data inputs and documentation of their source;

 Explain how the methodology differs from an econometric methodology; and

-The electric utility shall demonstrate that the resulting forecast achieves a level of rigor, transparency, and detail that is comparable to an econometric load forecast; and shall describe and document the advantages, tradeoffs, and limitations of the selected methodology.
+The electric utility shall explain how the resulting forecast achieves a level of rigor, transparency, and detail that is comparable to an econometric load forecast; and shall describe the advantages, tradeoffs, and limitations of the selected methodology and any documentation relied upon to determine them.

-The electric utility shall provide a comprehensive list of all independent variables used in the model.
+(E)The electric utility shall provide a comprehensive list of all independent variables used in the model.
 For each variable the electric utility shall:

-Provide the definition, unit of measure, data source, historical period covered, forecast values, and forecast method; and
+1. Provide the definition, unit of measure, data source, historical period covered, forecast values, and forecast method; and